-FLAP carries out this mission through community outreach and education, litigation, community legal education, information and referrals, partnering with other organizations to fight human labor trafficking, preventing family separations by helping immigrants secure dual citizenship for their children and facilitates the access to cash transfers to very low-income populations.
+The organization carries out its mission through advocacy, community outreach and education, litigation, community legal education, information and referrals, partnering with other organizations to fight human labor trafficking, preventing family separations by helping immigrants secure dual citizenship for their children and facilitating access to cash transfers to very low-income populations.
 FLAP provides these services without regard to immigration status.

 Who We Are

-The Farmworker and Landscaper Advocacy Project – FLAP – Ayuda para Trabajadores del Campo y Jardineros – is a 501(c)(3) nonprofit organization.
+The Farmworker and Landscaper Advocacy Project – FLAP – Proyecto de Ayuda para Trabajadores del Campo y Jardineros – is a 501(c)(3) nonprofit organization.
 FLAP covers the State of Illinois.